 What about you?
 Have you FULLY drawn from the only Well that saves?
 Have you TAKEN IN Jesus Christ IN HIS ENTIRETY?
 Or, are you just a “sampler?”
 How does the evidence of your life stack up?
 Does His word “richly dwell within you” (Colossians 3:16)?
 Do others see in you a strong family likeness to your Savior (1 John 2:6)?
 The Bible says that these are to be the unmistakable characteristics of God’s children.

 Let’s return now to the earlier example that I gave regarding my subsistence camping activities.
-After I have found my water source, I still have more work to do.
+Once I have found my water source, I still have more work to do.
 I must now rely on some sort of filter to take care of the potential dangers within that water--both seen and unseen.
 The best filters allow valuable nutrients and minerals to pass through while removing only the harmful contaminants.

 In the spiritual realm, we must likewise employ a very discriminating filter when deciding what to let into our minds–and what to keep out.
 By His grace, God has given us the most comprehensive purifier of all in the form of His timeless truth and wisdom: The Bible.
 This “filter” must be applied regularly, however.
 Otherwise, it will be of little use.
 In Deuteronomy 6:6-9, God instructs us to keep His word on our hearts, tongues, and minds all day long in order that obedience and understanding might be perfected by continual immersion in the truth.
 As another example, consider the noble Bereans who eagerly searched the Scriptures daily to see if those things that they were told passed the test of God’s word (Acts 17:11).